Isoparametric hypersurfaces in $\mathbb{S}^{n}\times \mathbb{R}^{m}$ and $\mathbb{H}^{n}\times \mathbb{R}^{m}$: Proof of Theorem

 In particular $\lambda_{\ell}$ is real if $c<0$, and purely imaginarg if $c>0$; \item Its rank is $n$, if $n$ is even, and $n-1$ if $n$ is odd.
-In particular, $K$ is nonsignular if and only if $n$ is even; \item The coordinates of $e_{1}\in\mathbb{R}^{n}$ with respect to the basis of its eigenvectors are all different from zero. \end{enumerate} \end{Lemma}
+In particular, $K$ is nonsignular if and only if $n$ is even; \item The coordinates of $e_{1}\in\mathbb{R}^{n}$ with respect to the basis of its eigenvectors are all different from zero. \end{enumerate} \end{Lemma} We now relate $Q$ to the $\tau$-Kac matrix $K$, in particular its eigenvectors.
+Direct computations give